jaydippatel83/solidity-hacktoberfest-2023/Contributing.md

 **Enhance Existing Contracts:** If you come across an existing contract that can be improved, consider enhancing it by creating a new version.
 Ensure backward compatibility and document the changes.

 **Documentation:** Create clear and concise documentation for each smart contract.
 Good documentation helps other developers understand how to use the contract.
+Create  README.md file.

 **Testing:** Ensure that your smart contract passes all relevant tests.
 Write comprehensive test cases to cover different scenarios.